 You get married, with expectations and you end up failing each other on the first day.
 God teaches you that you have to adjust your expectations lest things don’t hold together.
 God teaches you to put your expectations on Him alone!

 Experience tells us that marriage is actually harder than we think.
-As we grow in love and into each other, we come to realize that our initially ideas about love, marriage, giving, all have to oscillate around God.
+As we grow in love and into each other, we come to realize that our initially held ideas about love, marriage, giving, all have to oscillate around God.
 The truth of God have to constantly mold us lest we grow self absorbed.

-We realize that as we hold onto our hopes, that should never be the focus.
+We realize that as much we hold onto our hopes, that should never be the focus.
 God must be magnified more than our marriages or selves!

 That is marriage in a nut shell.